Tekoa Washington

 ~The Museum is located in the back of the library.

-~We are lucky to have two great restaurants in Tekoa.
-The Feeding Station, and C & D's
+~We are lucky to have a great restaurant in Tekoa - C & D's Bar and Grill.

 ~The Pharmacy gives the community a much needed resource for emergency medicines and